matkoch/matkoch.github.io/_posts/2020-03-21-enabling-hidpi-on-macos.md

 ***Disclaimer: Instructions here are provided without any warranty.
 It's a collection of steps.
 Also, I've only been able to enable a couple of HiDPI resolutions, but not all that I anticipated to.***

 This is mostly a post to remind myself of the trouble I've been going through to **enable HiDPI on an external display**.
 My HP Envy 27 was a problem child from the very beginning.
-Apparently, it's [not supported in MacOS environments](https://h30434.www3.hp.com/t5/Desktop-Video-Display-and-Touch/Envy-27s-monitor-won-t-give-full-res/td-p/6008349), which I only found out later.
+Apparently, it's [not supported in macOS environments](https://h30434.www3.hp.com/t5/Desktop-Video-Display-and-Touch/Envy-27s-monitor-won-t-give-full-res/td-p/6008349), which I only found out later.
 Who would have thought that a monitor can have system requirements?
-Insane! 🙄 There were a couple of suggested solutions though: using different cables and ports (HDMI 1, HDMI 2, DVI), and rebooting MacOS with and without the display attached.
+Insane! 🙄 There were a couple of suggested solutions though: using different cables and ports (HDMI 1, HDMI 2, DVI), and rebooting macOS with and without the display attached.
 At some point it just _worked_, and I could enable a 1440x900 HiDPI resolution with [RDM](https://github.com/avibrazil/RDM/) (Retina Display Menu).
 HiDPI resolutions are indicated with a little lightning icon:

 ![Retina Display Menu RDM](/assets/images/2020-03-21-enabling-hidpi-on-macos/rdm.png){:width="600px" .shadow}

 Then I wanted to **start streaming on Youtube**, which recommends a resolution of `1920x1080`.
 Most of my supported resolutions had an aspect ratio of 16:10.
 Only `1280x720` was 16:9.
-I already knew that one tool that allows adding _custom resolutions_ on MacOS.
+I already knew that one tool that allows adding _custom resolutions_ on macOS.
 However, after giving it another try to add `1920x1080`, all of my HiDPI resolutions stopped working. **Never change a running system, I guess!.**

 ## Forcing HiDPI resolutions